-Clearly, first responders and healthcare workers face a particular danger of being exposed to COVID-19, especially in the midst of a pandemic and shortages of proper protective equipment.
-But workers in other occupations—like correctional officers, bus drivers, and grocery workers in high-volume stores—might also be able to show that the nature of their work put them at higher risk than the general population.
+Clearly, first responders and healthcare workers face a particular danger of being exposed to COVID-19, especially in the midst of a pandemic.
+But workers in other occupations—like correctional officers, bus drivers, and grocery workers—might also be able to show that the nature of their work put them at higher risk than the general population.